 Great Mobile Platform

 Most views on YouTube come from mobile users, and Internet traffic is increasingly coming from mobile devices.
-To stay ahead of the curve, YouTube is a great platform for your videos.
+To stay ahead of the curve, YouTube is a great platform for your brand videos.

 It’s free.
 Totally free.
 Combined with the other benefits, it’s hard to see how YouTube could be a bad option for your company’s online video content, and this is also why YouTube s one of the best video marketing platforms.